LSU fraternity suspended for alleged kidnapping, treating members like servants - NewsBreak

 LSU has suspended Sigma Alpha Epilson after Kyrsti Wyatt, assistant director and senior case manager for the Student Advocacy and Accountability (SAA) office, determined that the fraternity was responsible for violating the LSU Code of Conduct for coercive behavior, endangerment and hazing.

-According to official documents, the fraternity participated in “Hell Week” where pledges “engaged in various levels of personal servitude” such as cleaning member houses cars or buying food and “were also forced to eat condiments, do line ups and do calisthenics” from 2017 through 2020.5 people killed in New Orleans in the past 24 hours
+According to official documents, the fraternity participated in “Hell Week” where pledges “engaged in various levels of personal servitude” such as cleaning member houses cars or buying food and “were also forced to eat condiments, do line ups and do calisthenics” from 2017 through 2020.Steelers QB, former OSU standout dead at 24

 In October of 2020, an active member was allegedly kidnapped and assaulted.
 The document says that this was a tradition within the chapter as a part of “Hell Week.”